Respecting the land as a 4th generation farm-her

 100% Grassfed and Grass Finished

 Ask any child what a cow eats and they’ll tell you…they eat grass.
-Yet, the overwhelming majority of cattle raised in the United States never eat a blade of grass.
-Instead, they’re fed GMO corn in feedlots.
+Yet, the overwhelming majority of cattle raised for beef in the United States never see grass after weaning or the backgrounding phase.
+Instead, they’re fed GMO corn, soybeans, and a highly farmed intensive ingredients in feedlots where no grass grows.
 We don’t think that’s best for the cows, for the environment and, most important, for our health.
 So we do things a bit differently.

 There’s just something about watching chickens on pasture.
 They’re natural hunters and foragers, eating grass, snagging insects and scratching for earthworms.
 But there’s another reason we insist our chickens have complete access to pasture; they are our sanitation crew.